wtraylor/HadCM3B_60ka_for_LPJ-GUESS/README.md

 The downloaded files are expected in a subdirectory `external_files` under the root of this repository.

 ### Options
-Manipulate the file `options.txt` with a text editor according to your needs.
+Manipulate the file `options.make` with a text editor according to your needs.
 Instructions are in that file.

 ### Run Make